linux-china/jaz-boot-demo/README.md

 - Detects the cloud environment (for example, container limits and available memory).
 - Analyzes the workload type and selects best-fit JVM options.
-- Launches the Java process with optimized flags, such as: Heap sizing, Garbage collector selection and tuning.
+- Launches the Java process with optimized flags, such as Heap sizing, Garbage collector selection and tuning.
 Logging and diagnostics settings as needed.
 - Invisibly relays stdout, stderr, stdin, and OS signals to and from the Java process.
 - Monitors the Java process and relays its exit code when it terminates.